How Many Loonies Are in a Roll in 2023? 20, 25, or 30?

 Who Manufactures Canadian Coins?

-All Canadian coins are manufactured in the Royal Canadian Mint.
+All coins are manufactured by the Royal Canadian Mint.
 From nickels to quarters, loonies, and toonies, they’re all cut, pressed, and added to Canada’s coin circulation in the mint.

 The Royal Canadian Mint is located in Winnipeg, Manitoba.
 This high-tech facility is one of the top-rated mints in the world.
 There’s also a historic mint located in Ottawa, where all special edition Canadian collector’s coins are manufactured.

-The Royal Canadian Mint doesn’t just produce Canadian coins either.
+The Royal Canadian Mint doesn’t just produce coins, either.
 The Winnipeg mint has produced millions of coins for over a thousand different countries!

 Visitors and tourists can request a 45-minute tour at either location.